tritemio/FRETBursts/docs/source/installation.rst

 FRETBursts uses `Git <http://git-scm.com/>`__ as revision control system.
 Even if not necessary, we strongly recommend installing it because FRETBursts notebooks can keep track of the software revision.
-Furthermore, Git will make easier to download any future update.
+Furthermore, Git will make easier downloading future updates.

-Unless you are familiar with Git we suggest to install a graphical interface like `SourceTree <http://www.sourcetreeapp.com/>`__.
+Unless you are familiar with Git it is preferable to install a graphical interface like `SourceTree <http://www.sourcetreeapp.com/>`__.

 On **Windows**, install SourceTree and, when asked, select the